ir-engine/developer-docs/docs/developer/typescript/02_hello_world/04_component.md

 ***

-## Step 1: Create a custom component
+## Step 1: Define a custom component

 A **component** is a structured way to store information about an entity in the engine.
 For this example, define a new component that tracks whether the sphere has been initialized.